boardgameio/boardgame.io/docs/documentation/turn-order.md

 ##### `activePlayers`

-This is the set of players that can currently make a move.
+This is a map of players that can currently make a move and their current “stage”.
 By default, `activePlayers` is not used and only the `currentPlayer` can make a move.
 You can use `activePlayers` to support actions from other players during the currrent turn (for example, if you play a card that forces everyone else to discard a card).
-Note that if this list contains multiple player IDs, they can make a move in any order.
+Note that if `activePlayers` contains multiple players, they can make a move in any order.

 ##### `playOrder`